Elbow announce 2024 UK arena tour and tell us about their "inky" new album

 Garvey added: “Although it’s a dark subject matter, that’s just what the music drew out of me, lyrically.
 There’s loads of fun on there as well.
 We had a hoot making it.”

-The band, who achieved mainstream success when they won the Mercury Prize for their acclaimed fourth album ‘The Seldom Seen Kid’ in 2008, will “definitely” be delivering career-spanning set across the tour, with Garvey now finally feeling comfortable that the band have the chops to play such big rooms.
+The band, who achieved mainstream success when they won the Mercury Prize for their acclaimed fourth album ‘The Seldom Seen Kid’ in 2008, will “definitely” be delivering a career-spanning set across the tour, with Garvey now finally feeling comfortable that Elbow have the chops to play such big rooms.

 “We love playing theatres and the intimacy they afford you, but there’s also something great in hearing 20,000 people sing together.
 I can’t wait for it.”